Virtual Resources to Support Health and Well-Being

 - UCLA Mindful App- Heavily grounded in the science of mindfulness

 - Be sure to take advantage of our wellness partners, IMPACT and Be Well Solutions, who are committed to supporting your physical and emotional well-being.See how by clicking here.

-- Join SRWC instructors every week for live Zoom fitness classes including Total Body Toning, Yoga and Cardio Kickboxing.
+- Join SRWC instructors every week for live Zoom fitness classes including Total Body Toning, Yoga, Office Express and Cardio Kickboxing.
 Visit the Employee Wellness calendar to register for each session you’d like to attend.

 - Missing your favorite SRWC instructors?
 Recreational Services has created a Virtual Recreation page.
 Click on “Virtual Fitness” to discover workouts led by Allison Yanci and other familiar faces.